Estimating the impact of decreasing vaccination response times for outbreaks of vaccine-preventable diseases in low and middle-income countries

 Abstract

-Immunisation is an effective tool for responding to disease outbreaks, but in low- and middle-income countries (LMICs) accessing vaccine stockpiles can be slowed by logistical challenges.
-The 7-1-7 outbreak timeliness targets propose that outbreaks be detected within seven days; notification occur within one day; and responses be started within another seven days.
-For outbreaks of measles, cholera, yellow fever, and meningococcal meningitis, we aim to estimate the impact of initiating outbreak response immunisation (ORI) programs within 15 days of outbreak emergence, relative to the mean ORI response time for each disease since 2000.
+The 7-1-7 targets are gaining traction as measurable targets for assessing a country’s outbreak readiness.
+The targets are outbreak detection within seven days of emergence; notification to health authorities within one day; and key early response actions commenced within another seven days.
+For outbreaks of measles, cholera, yellow fever, and meningococcal meningitis, we aim to estimate the impact of initiating outbreak response immunisation (ORI) within 15 days of outbreak emergence, relative to the mean ORI response time for each disease in low and middle-income countries (LMICs) since 2000.

 Methods

-Using calibrated agent-based models for the four diseases, a status-quo and series of ‘Faster response’ scenarios were compared for each disease, with a 15-day response time (7-1-7) as the minimum.
+Using calibrated agent-based models for four diseases, a status-quo and series of ‘Faster response’ scenarios were compared for simulated outbreaks of each disease, with a 15-day ORI response time as the minimum.

-A 15-day ORI response could avert: 80% of cases from cholera outbreaks relative to a response time of 105 days; 35% of cases from meningococcal meningitis outbreaks relative to a response time of 75 days; 0–35% of cases from yellow fever outbreaks relative to a response time of 105 days (depending on routine vaccine coverage and environmental suitability); and 0–55% of cases from measles outbreaks relative to a response time of 120 days (depending on routine vaccine coverage).
+In a synthetic model population, a 15-day ORI response could avert: 80% of cases from cholera outbreaks relative to a historical response time of 105 days; 35% of cases from meningococcal meningitis outbreaks relative to a historical response time of 75 days; 0 – 35% of cases from yellow fever outbreaks relative to a historical response time of 105 days (depending on routine vaccine coverage and environmental suitability); and 0 – 55% of cases from measles outbreaks relative to a historical response time of 120 days (depending on routine vaccine coverage).

-Improvements made to ORI response time while aiming for 7-1-7 could reduce disease burden and decrease the risk of large outbreaks of vaccine-preventable diseases in LMICs.
-Efforts to improve response time should be prioritized to higher risk settings.
+Improvements made to ORI response time could reduce disease burden and decrease the risk of large outbreaks of vaccine-preventable diseases in LMICs.
+Efforts to improve ORI timeliness should be prioritised to higher risk settings, and it was clear that even a slow vaccination response was beneficial relative to no response at all.

 Article activity feed